bogaczmateusz/smartmeal/.ai/api-plan.md

 4. On successful user creation, API immediately creates profile with:
    - `user_id` = newly created user's ID
    - `ingredients_to_avoid` = empty array (default value)
-5. Both user and profile creation happen in a single transaction-like flow
+5. Both user and profile creation happen in a single atomic flow
-6. If user creation succeeds but profile creation fails, error is logged and profile can be created via `POST /api/profiles` later
+6. Returns user info, session tokens, and created profile in response

-7. Returns user info, session tokens, and created profile in response
+**MVP Assumption:** For the MVP, profile creation is assumed to always succeed.
+No error handling for partial failure scenarios is implemented.

 **Profile Preferences:** Users can update their `ingredients_to_avoid` list after registration by calling `PATCH /api/profiles/me`.

-**Manual Profile Creation:** The standalone `POST /api/profiles` endpoint remains available for cases where profile creation during registration fails, or for future migration scenarios.
+**Manual Profile Creation:** The standalone `POST /api/profiles` endpoint remains available for future migration scenarios or edge cases.

 #### 6. Pagination Logic